Crimewatch Solved

-Crimewatch Solved was a BBC television series that was a spin-off from the BBC's Crimewatch.
+Crimewatch Solved is a BBC television spin-off series from the BBC's Crimewatch.
 The first episode aired on BBC One in 1999 and was presented by Nick Ross.
 The final episode aired in September 2010 and was presented by Matthew Amroliwala.

 History

 First aired on 10 August 1999, a new yearly programme called Crimewatch Solved was transmitted.
 It was the fourth spin-off from the main Crimewatch programme.
 Originally presented by Nick Ross, the series includes cases, features and reports of crimes which resulted in convictions.

-Aside from 2002, a new edition was broadcast every year until 2010, when the thirteenth and final edition aired on 1 September 2010.
+A new edition was broadcast every year until 2010, when the thirteenth and final edition aired on 1 September 2010.
 Occasionally, episodes would review an entire high-profile case, such as an edition dedicated solely to the murder of Sarah Payne.